Charity Commission for England and Wales: Exempt, excepted, and other non-registered charities

-In addition, if a charity's income is below the normal threshold for registration (£5,000), then it is not required to be registered with the Charity Commission.
-Nevertheless, it remains subject to regulation by the Charity Commission in all other respects.

 Charities operating across other national borders within the United Kingdom

 Registration of a charity in England and Wales does not endow that status elsewhere, thus further registration has to be made before operating in Scotland or Northern Ireland.

 Charities in Scotland are regulated by the Office of the Scottish Charity Regulator.

 In Northern Ireland the Charity Commission for Northern Ireland was established in 2009 to replace earlier regulation by the Voluntary and Community Unit of the Department for Social Development, part of the Northern Ireland Executive.

+Governance

+The principles of good governance, to be followed by charities in order for them to be able to achieve and maintain charitable status, are laid down in the Charity Governance Code, published by the Charity Governance Code Steering Group.

+There are two separate codes for small and large charities.
+The Charity Commission is not part of the Charity Governance Code Steering Group; it is only an observer, to ensure impartiality.
+The principles covered in the code are:

+If a member of the public, or any of a charity's trustees, has serious concerns—for example whether funds are being used for the stated purpose of the charity, if there is a serious threat to its reputation, or if they do not like how they have been approached for donations—they can submit a complaint to the Charity Commission.
+Depending on how serious the complaint is, the Charity Commission will either recommend procedural improvements, require the expulsion of unsuitable trustees, or remove the organisation's charitable status altogether.